pietrop/pietrop.github.io/_posts/tech/2017-08-04-opened-captions-annotated-articles.md

 - [github repo that syncs with gitbook](https://github.com/pietrop/Opened-Captions-for-Annotated-Articles)

-Also made a working proof of concept for an app to replace the rig, to make it easier for the end user to use without the supervision of a newsroom developer.
+Also recently made a working proof of concept for an app to replace the rig, to make it easier for the end user to use without the supervision of a newsroom developer.
 See screenshot below

 ![screenshot of layout ]({{page.image}})